inertiawhoosh/calculator-app/README.md

 Run
 `npm install`

 `npm start`

 ## Limitations
 1. Eval() is not always the most secure method, however for speed of build in this case I opted to use it
 2. If a number with too many digits is entered users will receive an `ERROR`

+## Fixes and Updates

 ## In Development
 1. Limiting digits returned.
 2. Unit testing.
 3. Some specific use cases give unexpected behavior.

+## Updates

+6/16/2019 - Users can no longer have a number with more than one period.